subtledoctor/Faiths_and_Powers/README.md

 # Faiths_and_Powers
 Faiths and Powers mod

+**Compatibility**: Should be completely compatible with the following mods if installed after them:

+- Spell Revisions
+- Deities of Faerûn
+- Divine Remix (do not install their sphere system)
+- MORE

+**Install Order**: TBD

 ## Component Overview

 GIVE AN OVERVIEW OF EACH COMPONENT HERE.
 Describe them more fully below